 Keep the concept of 'a career in music' broad and realistic

 A dream of being a pop star is fun, but there is a lot of luck (and sometimes not too much talent) involved.
 Similarly, many orchestral instrumentalists (violin, woodwinds, etc.) spend their entire youth preparing for professional auditions, but there are very few full-time positions available.
 Young and incredibly skilled musicians may feel like a failure at age twenty-five because they don't win an orchestra position their first few auditions and they don't have any other vision of a successful music career.

-While you encourage your child's lofty goals, plant plenty of realistic ideas, too – the kind that depend more on hard work and dedication than luck.
+While you encourage your child's lofty goals, plant plenty of realistic ideas, too – the kind that depends more on hard work and dedication than luck.
 Some examples of viable music careers are: freelance instrumentalists (who play at weddings, parties, and other events), chamber ensemble musicians, university music professors (usually a combination of teaching, performing, directing, composing, etc.), a primary school or conservatory music teacher, church musician or music director, and private lesson teacher.
 Many musicians combine a few of these jobs to make up a full-time music career.
 Let your child dream big of course, but keep them informed on the more secure and trustworthy options.

 |Leah Kruszewski has been a guitar teacher for nearly ten years, specializing in acoustic, classical, flamenco, and fingerstyle guitar.
 She is the most popular teacher on Lessonface for classical and flamenco guitar!
 Learn more about her private lessons.|